biarne-a/valence-potency-egfr/README.md

 the bonds into vectors that are used by the Graph Neural Network.

-In the first approach, when we featurize the molecule we explicitely rely on the expert knowledge included into the featurizers where as in the second approach, the feature engineering is performed by the neural network.
+In the first approach, when we featurize the molecule we explicitely rely on the expert knowledge included into the featurizers whereas in the second approach, the feature engineering is performed by the neural network.

 # Installation